ycpcs/cs482-spring2019/syllabus.md

 -   Attentive behavior during class sessions, avoiding personal or social use of cell phones, laptops, or other electronic devices;
 -   Acknowledgement of the Kinsley Engineering Center as a professional workplace, and treatment of this facility as a business or office space, not as an informal space.

-I reserve the right to enforce this code through the York College Code of Student Conduct.
+We reserve the right to enforce this code through the York College Code of Student Conduct.

 ### Use of Personal Technology in the Classroom